exadra37-sublime-text/docker-image/README.md

 #### Run With Defaults

-The image used is the one in Docker Hub and the current dir `$PWD`, without the part `/home/$USER` is mapped to same path on the container and using the default profile `baisc`.
+The image used is the one in Docker Hub and the the workspace is the current dir `$PWD` that is mapped to same path on container.

+Running with defaults it will use the profile `basic`, that can be found in `/home/$USER/.dockerize/sublime-text-3/profiles`.

 ```bash
 sublime